baconization/d16x/README.markdown

 * fixed point math

 And, I'd like to add a "switch" like thing for building an optimized word -> word table.
 I should add a "const" concept where I can make idents always refer to a specific word.
+More tests!
+I'm looking for three emulators that don't suck, so I can do multiple regression tests on the compilation results.

 ## What is a "programming language assembler thing"? ##